 There may be a brief delay in room readiness as the hotel is usually full all during the event.
 (Please note that this is a preliminary itinerary and may be subject to change.
 It is possible that some Balloon Fiesta activities may be cancelled due to inclement weather and wind speed.
-We will make every effort to provide alternate activities should that be the case.)Dinner: Dinner in the hotel dining room from 6:00 to 7:00 PMEvening: Program orientation and introductions in hotel meeting room from 7:00 to 8:00 PMLodging: MCM EleganteMeals Included: Dinner
+We will make every effort to provide alternate activities should that be the case.)Dinner: Dinner at the hotel from 6:00 to 7:00 PMEvening: Program orientation and introductions in hotel meeting room from 7:00 to 8:00 PMLodging: MCM EleganteMeals Included: Dinner

 The pueblo was established at or near its present location as early as A.D.
 900. The first non-Native to enter Sky City was Francisco Vasquez de Coronado, in 1540.
 The pueblo was virtually decimated by Don Juan de Onate in 1599.
 The Spanish hacked off one foot each from all Acoma males older than twenty-five years of age, and sent the younger males and females to Mexico as slaves.